 Even though it's been 20 years since its initial release, Mrs. Doubtfire still remains a beloved film by kids of the '90s and beyond.
+The shocking death of Robin Williams makes our 6 favorite scenes bittersweet.
+You will be missed, Robin.

 1. While Mrs. Doubtfire's alter ego Daniel Hillard came up with her name via words strung together from a newspaper article, Robin Williams based his no-nonsense character on Lolly, his childhood nanny.